 The reality is, AI is a powerful tool that works brilliantly for some tasks and not so great for others.
 Understanding which is which requires testing, not mythology.

-So here are six AI myths I’ve heard that desperately need putting to bed – and what you should do instead.
+So here are eight AI myths I’ve heard that desperately need putting to bed – and what you should do instead.

 Each myth is explained in detail below, with evidence and practical guidance on what to do instead.